My Story

 The computer shop years

-I started my first business — a computer hardware supply shop.
+I started my first business, a computer hardware supply shop.
 This was my first experience of being a slave to a business.
 Working 60-plus hours a week, I had a wife and daughter who barely recognised me.
 The freedom I thought I'd get from working for myself was a dream.
 But I learned something valuable: people don't buy from whoever is cheapest.
 They buy from someone they like and trust, someone who gives good advice and has their interests at heart.

 The cabling guru

 My biggest client owned a large office interiors company.
 He kept asking me to talk to his clients about network cabling, and started introducing me as "the cabling guru."
 Because I was introduced as an expert, people listened.
-They took my advice and bought what I suggested — which was always exactly what they needed.
+They took my advice and bought what I suggested, which was always exactly what they needed.

 I became so good at winning his clients over that he decided I should work for him directly.
 As he was my biggest customer, he had the upper hand.
 He bought the computer business, and I became employed again.

 This accidentally led to me becoming "Sales Director."
 I hated the title.
-I had never sold anything — clients had simply bought what they needed, having had it explained to them.
+I had never sold anything, clients had simply bought what they needed, having had it explained to them.
 Unfortunately, the company had already printed the business cards.

 Going it alone (again)

-In 2007 I set up Treadstone Solutions Ltd, offering business consultancy and project management to SMEs.
-I'd also completed a three-year MBA at the University of Huddersfield while working a 60-hour week with two children and a very understanding wife.
-Over that period, I truly learned what it means to be busy.
+In 2007 I set up on my own again, offering business consultancy and project management to SME's.
+I'd completed a three-year MBA part-time at university while working a 60-hour week with two children and a very understanding wife.

-After an equally long silence on my part, I said: "I'll help you if you can help me."
+I said: "I'll help you if you can help me."

-I helped them open the Alizonne UK clinic in Cheshire.
-On 15 June 2009, I became their first patient and embarked on the second most amazing journey of my life — losing 7 stone 2lbs in 20 weeks under close medical supervision, without surgery, without side effects, and without the loose skin associated with rapid weight loss.
-By November 14th 2009, I weighed 12 stone, with a 32-inch waist.
-I had lost the equivalent of an average 12-year-old child in weight.
+Over the following 12 weeks, I helped the man I had met by chance in that reception area that day open his weight loss clinic in Cheshire.
+On 15 June 2009, I became his first patient and embarked on the most amazing journey of my life, losing 7 stone 2lbs in 20 weeks under close medical supervision, without surgery, without drugs, and without the loose skin associated with rapid weight loss.

-As I completed the programme, I was in Dubai on business when I had one of those "what the hell am I doing with my life" moments.
 I knew there had to be more to life than helping people build new offices.

 Building a national clinic chain

-In July 2011 I opened the first Silverlink Clinic in Newcastle.
-I was the first non-medic to be granted a licence to open such a clinic.
 I went from managing 30 or 40 testosterone-filled blokes with power tools to managing an entirely female team of therapists and doctors.
 I am definitely in touch with my feminine side now.

-Along the way I discovered the system that kept the whole thing running: Simplify, Systemise, Automate, Monitor, Manage.
-That same philosophy drives everything I do today.
+Along the way, I discovered the system that kept the whole thing running:

-Back to my roots — through AI
+Back to my roots, through AI

 It's the same pattern it's always been.
 Listen.
 Understand what people actually need.
 Give good advice.
 Make it easy for them to take the right next step.
 Whether I was explaining network cabling in 2001 or AI implementation in 2026, the principle hasn't changed.

 I also use an analogy that's been with me since the very beginning of this journey: trying to adopt AI today is like trying to collect a single glass of water at the foot of Niagara Falls.
-What you need is a glass of water — but try holding out a cup and you and the cup get overwhelmed.
+What you need is a glass of water, but try holding out a cup and you and the cup get overwhelmed.
 My job is to help businesses get their glass of water.